Misdemeanors In MAINE

 Background checks could also prove to be problematic in your search for housing.
 If you rent, your landlord has the right to refuse to renew your lease based on a criminal conviction.
 While the collateral consequences of a misdemeanor are rarely as steep as those in a felony conviction, the should not be discounted.

-Discuss your Case with a Maine Misdemeanor Attorney
+Discuss Your Case With A Maine Misdemeanor Attorney